-As of December 31, 2014, we had federal and state net operating loss carryforwards of \$17.0 million and \$9.6 million, respectively.
-Our federal net operating loss carryforwards begin to expire in 2026 and our state net operating loss carryforwards begin to expire in 2030.
-As of December 31, 2014, we also had federal and state research and development tax credit carryforwards of \$7.7 million and \$1.9 million, respectively, which begin to expire in 2026 and 2021, respectively.
-Under Section 382 of the Internal Revenue Code of 1986, as amended, or the Code, changes in our ownership may limit the amount of our net operating loss carryforwards and research and development tax credit carryforwards that could be utilized annually to offset our future taxable income, if any.
+As of December 31, 2015, we had net operating loss carryforwards for federal and state income tax purposes of \$42.5 million and \$31.2 million, respectively, which begin to expire in 2026 and 2030, respectively.
+Included within these net operating loss carryforwards are amounts of \$12.8 million and \$10.6 million, respectively, that were attributable to stock option exercises, which will be recorded as an increase in additional paid-in capital once they are realized in accordance with accounting for stock-based compensation awards.
+As of December 31, 2015, we also had available tax credit carryforwards for federal and state income tax purposes of \$10.6 million and \$1.5 million, respectively, which begin to expire in 2026 and 2021, respectively.
+Under Section 382 of the Internal Revenue Code of 1986, as amended, or the Code, changes in our ownership may limit the amount of our net operating loss carryforwards that could be utilized annually to offset our future taxable income, if any.
 This limitation would generally apply in the event of a cumulative change in ownership of our company of more than 50% within a three-year period.
-Any such limitation may significantly reduce our ability to utilize our net operating loss carryforwards and research and development tax credit carryforwards before they expire.
-Our recent follow-on public offering, IPO, private placements and other transactions that have occurred since our inception, may trigger such an ownership change pursuant to Section 382.
-Any such limitation, whether as the result of our recent follow-on public offering, IPO, prior private placements, sales of our common stock by our existing stockholders or additional sales of our common stock by us, could have a material adverse effect on our results of operations in future years.
-We have not completed a study to assess whether an ownership change for purposes of Section 382 has occurred, or whether there have been multiple ownership changes since our inception, due to the significant costs and complexities associated with such study.
+Any such limitation may significantly reduce our ability to utilize our net operating loss carryforwards and tax credit carryforwards that could be utilized annually to offset our future taxable income, if any.
+This limitation may significantly reduce our ability to utilize our net operating loss carryforwards and tax credit carryforwards and tax credit carryforwards and tax credit carryforwards before they expire.
+Our recent follow-on public offering, initial public offering, inPO, private placements and other transactions that have occurred since our inception, may trigger such an ownership change pursuant to Section 382.
+Any such limitation, whether as the result of our recent follow-on public offering, IPO, private placements, sales of our com